kesh-lang/kesh/examples.md

 Tuples are a much simpler but very useful data structure for grouping related values.

 A tuple of only 1 value is equivalent to that value.
-An empty tuple is equivalent to the unit type (`#nothing`).
+An empty tuple is equivalent to `#nothing`, the unit type.

 They are also used to represent function parameters and arguments.